 Meetings and events should be accessible to everyone, whatever their hearing ability.
 The Hearing Access Protocol provides guidance on how to design and run meetings and events so people with any hearing ability can hear and follow them, including those who are deaf.
+Download our summary leaflet.

 The Hearing Access Protocol has been developed by people with hearing loss and consultation across the UK took place January to April 2018.
 It has been produced by Ideas for Ears and is supported by deafscotland, the Health & Social Care Alliance Scotland, and Disability Equality Scotland.

 The next review of the Hearing Access Protocol will take place end of October 2018 to allow early comments and suggestions about document to be considered.
 Please provide feedback to Ideas for Ears by 28 October.

 The Hearing Access Protocol contains guidance for anyone who is:

 Everyone can be affected by environments that offer poor conditions for hearing, listening and communication.
 Difficulties are particularly common for those who have hearing loss or other hearing conditions.